Tianjiao-Yu/Tianjiao-Yu.github.io/_pages/publications.md

 # Papers
 - **Do What You Are Supposed To Do: Grounding Essential Affordance with Language**, Manuscript in preparation, 2024. <br>
 **Tianjiao Yu**, Ismini Lourentzou.
+- **Integrating Cognitive Intelligence in Embodied AI: A Modular Approach to Spatial Affordance and Scene Understanding**, Manuscript in preparation, 2024. <br>
+**Tianjiao Yu**, Ismini Lourentzou.
 - **Sedition Hunters: Countering Extremism through Collective Action**, CSCW 2021 Workshop on Addressing Challenges and Opportunities in Online Extremism Research: An Interdisciplinary Perspective <br>
 Sukrit Venkatagiri, **Tianjiao Yu**, Vikram Mohanty, Kurt Luther [Link](https://par.nsf.gov/servlets/purl/10315695)